Company Registration at CIPC, SARS, COID, CUSTOMS, CIDB & More

 In this section, I’ll be showing you how our easy and online Company Registration service works.
 We’ll register your company at the CIPC hassle-free in record time with the support of a CIPC expert and your very own assigned Business Expert.

-We also specialize in all other Business and Tender Documentation services.
+We also specialise in all other Business and Tender Documentation services.
 That means we can assist and advise you on whatever paperwork you need in the future, We cover everything: affordable accounting services, Tender Compliance Documents, Industry-specific Compliance Documents, Business Plans, Tax Clearances, Letter of Good Standing, etc.

 However, if you wish to register your business it directly at the CIPC yourself, without our expert service, here’s what you need to do:

 You’ll need to create an online profile at the CIPC’s here and then can navigate your way through the CIPC’s eServices to start the Company Registration process.
+You can also consider the Company Registration specialists at Company Partners.

 The benefit of using us is getting an assigned consultant who walks you through the entire process very quickly and effortlessly.
 Click HERE to start.